Traits, Personality and Behavior

 Consider an adult dog from a shelter or a rescue group.
 Many of the health and behavior problems in Standard Schnauzers aren't apparent in puppyhood, but by adopting an adult dog, most of them can be ruled out.
 Since a Standard Schnauzer can live to be 13 to 16 years old, even an adult dog will be with your family for a long time.

 Puppy or adult, take your Standard Schnauzer to your veterinarian soon after adoption.
 Your veterinarian will be able to spot visible problems, and will work with you to set up a preventive regimen that will help you avoid many health issues.

 Don't ever, ever, ever buy a puppy from a pet store or Internet site that offers many breeds and popular mixes, or that ships with no questions asked.
 If you buy a puppy from these sources, you'll be more likely to get an unhealthy, unsocialized and difficult to house-train puppy and will be supporting the cruelty of high-volume puppy mills.

 Make sure you have a good contract with the seller, shelter or rescue group that spells out responsibilities on both sides.
 In states with "puppy lemon laws," be sure you and the person you get the dog from both understand your rights and recourses.

 Pet insurance for Standard Schnauzers costs more than for mixed breed dogs.
 This is because Standard Schnauzers are much more likely than mixed breed dogs to make claims for hereditary conditions that are expensive to treat.

-Embrace pet insurance plans offer full coverage for all breed-specific conditions (excluding those that are pre-existing) to which Standard Schnauzers are susceptible.
-The best time to get pet insurance for your Standard Schnauzer is when he’s a healthy puppy.
-You can’t predict what will happen in the future, and pet insurance is the one thing you can’t get when you need it the most.
+Embrace dog insurance offers full coverage for all breed-specific conditions (excluding those that are pre-existing) to which Standard Schnauzers are susceptible.
+The best time to get pet insurance for your Standard Schnauzer is when he's a healthy puppy.
+You can't predict what will happen in the future, and pet insurance is the one thing you can't get when you need it the most.